BluaceBV/documentationpostedinvoiceapproval/topics/assisted-setup.md

 When you install the app, you will be asked which approval flow you want to activate.

-In this manual only the approval flow for the posted invoices is activated.
+In this manual only the approval flow for the posted invoices is activated based on a Purchaser (this will be the initial approver).

 ![Assisted Setup dialog](../images/assisted-setup/assisted-setup-dialog.png)

+You can select the language the approval workflow will use.
+By default is this the language of your settings.

 After selecting, you can press Finish.